christianhans/sn-pure-black-theme/README.md

-# Standard Notes Pure Black Theme
+# Pure Black Theme for Standard Notes
-A pure black theme for Standard Notes.

 Optimized for OLED devices such as iPhone X.